Tony

 The second term involving the third derivative of

-the particle's postion relative to the proper time along its
+the particle's postion relative to the proper time along its world line

 is the self-force or radiation reaction.